DataDog/integrations-core/tenable/README.md

 ### Configuration

-1. Edit the `nessus.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your nessus logs.
-See the [sample nessus.d/conf.yaml][3] for available configuration options.
+1. Edit the `tenable.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Tenable nessus logs.
+See the [sample tenable.d/conf.yaml][3] for available configuration options.

 2. [Restart the Agent][4].